ibm-cloud-docs/containers/cs_istio_about.md

 Review the following limitations for the managed Istio add-on.
 {: shortdesc}

 * When you enable the managed Istio add-on, you can't use `IstioOperator` (IOP) resources to customize the Istio control plane installation.
 Only the `IstioOperator` resources that are managed by IBM for the Istio control plane are supported.
-If you create an `IstioOperator` resource for custom gateways in your Istio data plane, you are responsible for managing those resources.
+If you create an `IstioOperator` resource for custom gateways in your data plane in Istio version 1.23 and earlier, you are responsible for managing those resources.
 * You can't modify any Istio resources that are created for you in the `istio-system` namespace.
 If you need to customize the Istio installation, you can [edit the `managed-istio-custom` configmap resource](/docs/containers?topic=containers-istio#customize).
 * The following features are not supported in the managed Istio add-on:
     * [Any features by the community that are in alpha release stages](https://istio.io/latest/docs/releases/feature-stages/){: external}